Read a description of this personality type below.

 As an existential, you seek to find the themes and settings which creates the right experience and motivation for people to build a ideal society which is purposeful and ethical.
 You are curious of the narratives and symbols that form the foundation for what’s right and wrong and strive to refine these in their path of cultivating their ethical compass as well as cultivating the ethical compass of their fellow-man.

 As a doer you enjoy getting started as soon as possible and not get stuck in passive speculation.
-You enjoy acting spontaneously and are not afraid of making misstakes.
+The world affects you directly, you respond instinctively and are not afraid of making mistakes.

 As a perceiver you enjoy quickly changing tasks and exploring new possibilities in the moment.
 You are quite collaborative and open to changes in plans.